Usury: Demurrage currency

 Demurrage currency is a type of money that is designed to gradually lose purchasing power at a flat constant rate.

 The German economist, Silvio Gesell, advocated for demurrage as part of the Freiwirtschaft economic system.

 He referred to demurrage as Freigeld 'free money' — "free" because it would be freed from hoarding and interest.

 Gesell theorized that Freigeld would lead to fewer recessions by increasing the velocity of money, eliminating inflation, and creating an interest-free economy without usury.

 Islamic banking

-In a partnership or joint venture where money is lent, the creditor only provides the capital yet is guaranteed a fixed amount of profit.
-The debtor, however, puts in time and effort, but is made to bear the risk of loss.
-Muslim scholars argue that such practice is unjust.
-As an alternative to usury, Islam strongly encourages charity and direct investment in which the creditor shares whatever profit or loss the business may incur (in modern terms, this amounts to an equity stake in the business).
+In a partnership or joint venture where money is lent, the creditor provides the capital and is guaranteed a fixed amount of profit.
+The debtor puts in time and effort, but bears the risk of loss.
+Some Islamic jurists argue that such practice is against the teachings of the religion.
+As an alternative to interest, they strongly encourage charity and direct investment in which the creditor shares whatever profit or loss the business may incur (in modern terms, this amounts to an equity stake in the business).